bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Core data schemas/Schemas/IfcProductExtension/Entities/IfcRelInterferesElements/Documentation.md

 The _RelatingElement_ and _RelatedElement_ define the two elements in the relationship, that may have different roles.
 This is controlled by the attribute _ImpliedOrder_.

 * _ImpliedOrder_=TRUE The _RelatingElement_ constitutes the primary element of the interference relationship.
 If the interference is to be resolved by subtracting the overlapping part, it should be subtracted from the _RelatingElement_.
 The net result would be the _RelatingElement_ subtracted by the _InterferenceGeometry_.
 This would be the case in interference relationships where the _RelatedElement_ creates a void in the _RelatingElement_ dynamically.
 * _ImpliedOrder_=FALSE The _RelatingElement_ and _RelatedElement_ have no priority among each other.
-If the interference is to be resolved then no information about whether the _InterferenceGeometry_ should be subtracted from the _RelatingElement_ or thed _RelatedElement_ can be traced.
+If the interference is to be resolved then no information about whether the _InterferenceGeometry_ should be subtracted from the _RelatingElement_ or the _RelatedElement_ can be traced.
 This would be the case for clash detection results.
 * _ImpliedOrder_=UNKNOWN No information about the priorities is provided.

 > HISTORY&nbsp; New entity in IFC4.